Rojakshsharma/Portfolio/README.md

 # 💼 Portfolio Website

-This is a responsive **frontend portfolio project** built using HTML, CSS, and JavaScript (or React, if applicable).
-It showcases my work, skills, and personal background in a clean and professional layout.
+This is a responsive **frontend portfolio project** built using HTML, CSS, and React It showcases my work, skills, and personal background in a clean and professional layout.

 ## 🚀 Features